Florin Piersic

 In 2006 and 2011 the actor was chosen by Disney Pixar to provide the Romanian voice of Mack in the animated movie Cars.

 Biography

+He was born in Cluj.
 Piersic's parents were from Bucovina, his mother was born in Valea Seacă, and his father, Ștefan Piersic, a veterinary physician, was originally from Corlata.
-Piersic spent his childhood years in Corlata, Pojorâta and Cajvana, later, in Cernăuţi, and then his family moved to Cluj, where Florin graduated from the High School for Boys No. 3.
+Piersic spent his childhood years in Corlata, Pojorâta, and Cajvana, later, in Cernăuți, and then his family moved to Cluj, where Florin graduated from the High School for Boys No. 3.

 Piersic attended the Caragiale Academy of Theatrical Arts and Cinematography in Bucharest.
-He joined the regular cast of the Romanian National Theater at 1959 and performed in numerous productions until his retirement in 1989.
-His first role was as Richard in The Devil's Disciple.
+He joined the regular cast of the Romanian National Theater in 1959 and performed in numerous productions until his retirement in 1989.
+His first role was as Richard in the play The Devil's Disciple.

 In 1958 he made his debut on screen in the French-Romanian co-production The Thistles of the Bărăgan.
-He appeared in more than forty movies, most of them in the Ceauşescu era.
+He appeared in more than forty movies, most of them in the Ceaușescu era.
 He often depicted heroic, masculine characters.
 More recently, he played in a soap opera.